dhruv3/RubyOnRails/odin-projects/blogger/README.md

 <%= form_for(@article, html: {multipart: true}) do |f| %>
 ```
 This is an instruction to the browser about how to submit the form.

+# Authentication

+Rails has two scaffold generators: scaffold and scaffold_controller.
+The scaffold generator generates the model, controller and views.
+The scaffold_controller will generate the controller and views.